yunzhusong/ECCV2020_CPCSV/README.md

 2. Modify the **DATA_DIR** in _./cfg/final.yml_

-3. To evaluate the pretrained model:
+3. To evaluate FID, FSD of the pretrained model:

 ```
 ./script_inference.sh